libbyschuknight/tid_til/git_github/git.md

 Re-read over the above stack overflow answer and closed terminal window, re-opened and the `git stash apply` worked fine!

+Had this again, found same stack overflow question, did this `rm -f .git/index.lock` and it fixed the problem.

 ### git rebase